What is Hydrocodone and why does it cause Withdrawal Symptoms?

-Hydrocodone is a schedule II or III drug based on the formulation and is the active ingredient use on the particular drug.
+Hydrocodone is a schedule II or III drug based on the formulation and also a semi-synthetic opioid synthesized from codeine.
+Zohydro ER and Hysingla ER are the extended release forms of Hydrocodone.
+Hydrocodone withdrawal can occurred with a sudden interruption from a long term use.
 Each year over 140 million prescriptions containing hydrocodone are written by physicians to control moderate to severe pain as well as cough suppression or whooping cough symptoms.
 A National Survey on Drug Abuse has discovered that over 23 million individuals over the age of 12 have abused or misused narcotics containing hydrocodone and estimates that over five million more will continue abuse the drug each year.

 Unfortunately, prescription painkillers containing hydrocodone has become the most abused type of opiates.
 Many people who end up abusing hydrocodone where legitimate prescribed to manage a physical condition.
 Sadly a large number of these patients realize how pleasant narcotics make them feel.
 Individuals might continue taking the drug to achieve euphoria ( a “high” ) or just to minimize daily stresses, which usually leads to abuse, tolerance and eventually psychological addiction to hydrocodone.